 Any further questions?

 If you have any further questions on RTB, we will be pleased to help you.
 Please contact us in one of the following ways:

 - Write to Miss J Simmonds, Leasehold Officer, Gravesham Borough Council, Civic Centre, Gravesend, Kent DA12 1AU;

 - Telephone 01474 33 71 82 and ask to speak to Miss J Simmonds;

 - Email email@example.com

 - Fax 01474 33 79 41 (please mark your fax message for the attention of Miss J Simmonds)

-Further information is available by downloading the Your Right to Buy - Your Home document or by visiting the Communities and Local Government website pages relating to Buying, Selling, Owning a Home including RTB
+Further information is available by downloading the Your Right to Buy - Your Home document, the New Statutory Instrument, The Housing (Right To Buy) (Limit On Discount) (England) Order or by visiting the Communities and Local Government website pages relating to Buying, Selling, Owning a Home including RTB

 These are the conditions and exceptions which apply to right to buy tenants.